theonlyladybug/saev/contrib/semseg/reproduce.md

 As an overview:

-0. Record ViT activations for ADE20K.
+1. Record ViT activations for ADE20K.
-1. Train an SAE on activations.
 2. Train a linear probe on semantic segmentation task using ADE20K.
 3. Establish baseline metrics for the linear probe.
 4. Automatically identify feature vectors in the SAE's \(W_dec\) matrix for each class in ADE20K.